- Most universal type of evaporator

 Rotary film evaporators incorporating this type of condenser arrangement are suitable for continuous operation at atmospheric pressure or batch operation under vacuum.

 This version is basically the same as option 1 but utilises a standard condenser.
 This system is fitted with two spherical receivers, therefore allowing one to be exchanged, enabling continuous operation under vacuum as well as atmospheric pressure.
 The vacuum connection in this system is fitted with bellows to the unit.

 Condenser Version 3

-This system incorporates a combined condenser and product coolerfor particularly high cooling performance and continuous operation under vacuum.
-A rising condenser and an immerged secondary product cooler ensure optimum cooling of the condensate.
-The exchangeable receivers permit continuous operation under vacuum as well as under atmospheric pressure.
+This system incorporates a uprising condenser and product cooler for particularly high cooling performance and continuous operation under vacuum.
+The alternately drainable receivers permit continuous operation under vacuum as well as under atmospheric pressure.

 Empty Line to generate FULL WIDTH

 Measuring and control equipment

 The rotary evaporators are equipped with all necessary instrumentation to enable easy and safe operation.
 The operating touch panel is positioned for the convenience of the operator on one side of the upper housing part and permits full control over the process including data logging.
 All electronic equipment consists of standardized industrial components ensuring long term serviceablity.
 The service access is eased from outside by a removable cover.
 Explosion-protected versions have an EX-proof sealed EX-housing inside the cabinet which itself is designed splash-proof (IP 54 type of protection).